PROVE THEM WRONG by André Patterson

 The scrutiny I felt I was under at the time, by friends, by the neighborhood, only fueled this alter-ego.
 Coming out of the “joint” I was expected to be bigger and badder.
 I was walking down the street in my white tank top when a girl I grew up with asked me, “where yo’ muscles at?
 When Ron-Ron got out he was swole!”

 So even though on that porch I was surrounded by cats who had known me as a lowly lamb from my conception, I felt compelled to show them that I had danced with wolves.
 I took another deep swig and disrupted the non-verbal banter with a bold proclamation.

 “If I ever go back to the joint…It’s going to be for something serious…I’m going to be gone for a long time…”

 From that night on, it seemed as if all of the forces of the universe converged, through the events of my life, to make sure my words came to fruition.

-Today, in the courtroom, I was proven to be a prophet.
+Today, in the courtroom, I was proven a prophet.

 The only soul remaining in that cold, empty room, was my best friend.
 The judge allowed me five minutes to say goodbye.
-She wrapped her arms around my captive body, chest heaving with sobs.
+My friend wrapped her arms around my captive body, chest heaving with sobs.
 I rested my tears on her shoulder, speaking into her neck.